opencadc/caom2/caom2-meta-sync/README.md

 # log level
 org.opencadc.caom2.metasync.logging={info|debug}

-# Destination caom2 database settings
-org.opencadc.caom2.metasync.destination.db.schema={schema}
-org.opencadc.caom2.metasync.destination.db.username={dbuser}
-org.opencadc.caom2.metasync.destination.db.password={dbpassword}
-org.opencadc.caom2.metasync.destination.db.url=jdbc:postgresql://{server}/{database}

 # Source repository service
-org.opencadc.caom2.metasync.source.repoService={uri}

-# Source caom2 database settings
-org.opencadc.caom2.metasync.source.db.schema={schema}
-org.opencadc.caom2.metasync.source.db.usrname={dbuser}
-org.opencadc.caom2.metasync.source.db.password={dbpassword}
-org.opencadc.caom2.metasync.source.db.url=jdbc:postgresql://{server}/{database}
+org.opencadc.caom2.metasync.repoService={uri}

-# The collection to sync
+# The collections to sync, one collection per line
 org.opencadc.caom2.metasync.collection={collection name}

+# Maximum number of seconds to pause between runs
+org.opencadc.caom2.metasync.maxIdle={integer}

+# Destination caom2 database settings
+org.opencadc.caom2.metasync.db.schema={schema}
+org.opencadc.caom2.metasync.db.username={dbuser}
+org.opencadc.caom2.metasync.db.password={dbpassword}
+org.opencadc.caom2.metasync.db.url=jdbc:postgresql://{server}/{database}

 # Base for generating Plane publisherID values
 org.opencadc.caom2.metasync.basePublisherID={uri}

-# Number of threads used to read from the source service
-org.opencadc.caom2.metasync.threads={integer}

-# Number of observations to sync per batch
-org.opencadc.caom2.metasync.batchSize={integer}

-# Whether to process each collection only once or continuously
+# Exit after processing each collection or else continously loop
-org.opencadc.caom2.metasync.runContinuously={true|false}

-# Max sleep time in seconds when running continuously
-org.opencadc.caom2.metasync.maxSleep={integer}

-# Do logging but do not sync collections
-org.opencadc.caom2.metasync.dryrun={true|false}
+org.opencadc.caom2.metasync.exitWhenComplete={true|false}
 ```
-The source can be either a repository service, or a caom2 database.
-Only one of
-`org.opencadc.caom2.metasync.source.repoService` or
-`org.opencadc.caom2.metasync.source.db.*` can be configured.

-`org.opencadc.caom2.metasync.source.repoService` is the resource identifier for
+`repoService` is the resource identifier for a registered
-a registered caom2 repository service (e.g. ivo://cadc.nrc.ca/ams)
+caom2 repository service (e.g. ivo://cadc.nrc.ca/ams)

-`org.opencadc.caom2.metasync.source.db.*` is the caom2 database connection settings.

-`org.opencadc.caom2.metasync.collection` The collection name used to query
+`collection` is the collection name used to query for Artifacts
-for Artifacts in the repository service.
+in the repository service.
+For multiple collections use multiple lines,
+one collection per line.

+`maxIdle={integer}` is the maximum time in seconds to pause between runs
+when `exitWhenComplete=false`.
+The idle time starts at 60 seconds,
+doubling every time no data is found to sync, until maxIdle is reached.
+The idle time will reset to 60 seconds when data is found to sync.

-`org.opencadc.caom2.metasync.basePublisherID` is the base for generating Plane
+`basePublisherID` is the base for generating Plane
 publisherID values.
 The base is an uri of the form ivo://<authority>[/<path>]
 publisherID values: <basePublisherID>/<collection>?<observationID>/<productID>

-`org.opencadc.caom2.metasync.source.threads` is the number of threads used to
-read observations from the source repository service.

-`org.opencadc.caom2.metasync.batchSize` is the number of Observations
-processed as a single batch.
-It's a limit on the maximum number of
-Observations returned from a repository service query.

-`org.opencadc.caom2.metasync.runContinuously` when true continuously loops through
-and syncs each collection, pausing between runs.
-When false each collection is
+When `exitWhenComplete` is true the collections are processed once,
-synced once and the application exits.
+then the application exits.
+When false the collections are continuously

-`org.opencadc.caom2.metasync.maxSleep={integer}` is the maximum sleep time
-in seconds between runs when `org.opencadc.caom2.metasync.runContinuously=true`.
+processed in a loop, pausing between runs.
-The sleep time starts at 60 seconds, doubling each time when no data is found to sync,
-until maxSleep is reached.
-The sleep time will reset to 60 seconds once data is found to sync.

-`org.opencadc.caom2.metasync.dryrun={true|false}` when true the application
-will only log, it will not sync collections.
-When false it will
-sync the collections.

 ### cadcproxy.pem
 Optional certificate in /config is used to authenticate https calls